tochka-public/Tochka.JsonRpc/docs/en/server/autodocs.md

 });
 ```
 * Document for JSON Rpc methods is at `/swagger/jsonrpc/swagger.json`
-* If you have `IJsonSerializerOptionsProvider`s in DI, there will be more documents, eg. `/swagger/jsonrpc_camelcase/swagger.json` (naming based on provider's class name, see [`GetDocumentName`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.ApiExplorer/Utils.cs) for info)
+* If you have multiple `IJsonSerializerOptionsProvider` implementations registered in DI, there will be more documents, eg. `/swagger/jsonrpc_camelcase/swagger.json` (naming based on provider's class name, see [`GetDocumentName`](https://github.com/tochka-public/Tochka.JsonRpc/blob/master/src/Tochka.JsonRpc.ApiExplorer/Utils.cs) for info)

 ### Details